Change Color or Text Size

 What is Squatting?

 Squatting, in the simplest of terms, is when a person moves into an unoccupied property that is not theirs and attempts to claim possession.
 They are typically there without the owner’s knowledge.
+Squatters tend to occupy abandoned or unoccupied buildings, land, or houses.
+Although the property is vacant, squatters do not have the right to squat or trespass without the owner’s permission.
+In most cases, squatters will face eviction proceedings.
+However, in rare circumstances, the squatter can gain ownership of the property they occupy through California’s adverse possession laws.

 Squatting vs. Trespassing

 The difference between squatting and trespassing is that trespassing is a criminal offense, whereas squatting is a civil matter.
 Typically the first response when discovering people in your property is to call the police and report trespassing.
-However, if they claim squatters rights (also called adverse possession) it becomes more of an issue.
+However, if they claim squatters rights (also called adverse possession) it becomes more complicated.
 Squatters can still be arrested or evicted if they do not meet the qualifications for adverse possession or if they are found to be trespassing.

 When a squatter claims that they have squatter’s rights, they are typically referring to adverse possession laws.
 Adverse possession is the legal term used to describe what happens when a squatter takes over the property.
 In California, there are four requirements to make an adverse possession claim.